 The data frame is then saved into a CSV file.

-The file is then loaded into DLA with an EXTRACT statement.
+statement.
 Note that we ensure that the time stamps are all UTC.

 DECLARE @INPUT string = "rolling-median-with-dla.csv";